-Field surveys will begin in 2016 and 2017 on a set of predetermined, randomly distributed wetlands statewide.
+Field surveys were done in the spring of 2016, 2017 and 2018 on a set of predetermined, randomly distributed wetlands statewide.
 The sites were carefully selected by a rigorous sampling framework to ensure that survey results may be extrapolated to statewide or regional trends.
-A team of field technicians and volunteer surveyors will use a call-playback method designed to maximize the detection of secretive marshbirds.
-Using a series of silent periods and periods during which the calls of each species are broadcast across the wetland, surveyors will record the species they detect.
+A team of field technicians and volunteer surveyors used a call-playback method designed to maximize the detection of secretive marshbirds.
+Using a series of silent periods and periods during which the calls of each species are broadcast across the wetland, surveyors recorded the species they detect.

-In Minnesota, the survey will focus on six focal species: American Bittern, Least Bittern, Pied-billed Grebe, Sora, Virginia Rail, and Yellow Rail.
-Data will also be collected on a set of secondary species.
+In Minnesota, the survey focused on six focal species: American Bittern, Least Bittern, Pied-billed Grebe, Sora, Virginia Rail, and Yellow Rail.
+Data was also collected on a set of secondary species.
 See a full list of species here.

 Funding for this project is provided by the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources (LCCMR) and a partnership of bird conservation organizations.